kkguo/apkshellext/README.md

 # ApkShellext2

-A shell exteions for __A__ ndriod __P__ ac __K__ age file, the purpose is helping people who like to backup and collect apk files in PC.
-Show Icons in windows explorer, rename apk file with their version number, show package information in info tip, and more..
+A windows shell exteions for __A__ ndriod __P__ ac __K__ age file.

-This project is open source and free, please visit [project page](http://kkguo.github.io/apkshellext) for download and more information.
+This project is open source and free, please visit :link:[project site](http://apkshellext.com) for :arrow_double_down:download and more :information_source:nformation.

-Originally this project hosts on [GoogleCode](code.google.com/p/apkshellext), now it's fully re-writen and host on Github.
+Originally this project hosted on [GoogleCode](code.google.com/p/apkshellext), now moved to :octocat:Github and fully re-writen with a native apk reader.
 The obsolete code is on [master branch](https://github.com/kkguo/apkshellext/tree/master)

 #### Please help to translate into other language, here is [How to](https://github.com/kkguo/apkshellext/wiki/Languages-suppport-and-Transaltion#2-translate-and-add-the-language-into-project)
 You could also join the transaltion project on